Badnam Farishte

 Badnam Farishte (lit.
 'Notorious Angels') is a 1971 Bollywood court drama film.
 The film has Rajesh Khanna and Sharmila Tagore as lawyers who fight for unemployed youth who had gotten into the crime world.
 These two actors made extended guest appearances in this film.
 The introduction commentary was done by Dharmendra.
 The cast included mostly the newcomers and struggling artistes of that time.

+Plot

+Two lawyers, Prakash and Renu, defend a group of unemployed youths who have drifted into a life of crime.